Grief Theories & Models

 Rando’s Six “R” Processes of Mourning

-Dr. Therea Rando is a world renowned expert in the field of loss and grief, with a particular emphasis on traumatic grief.
+Dr. Therese Rando is a world renowned expert in the field of loss and grief, with a particular emphasis on traumatic grief.
 The Clinical Director of the Institute for the Study and Treatment of Loss, Dr. Rando has worked in the field of thanatology and grief since the early 1970s.
 Her research has spanned decades, and, in 1993, resulted in her proposing a theory she calls the Six “R” Processes of Mourning.

 Similar to Worden’s four tasks of mourning, Rando’s model proposes that mourning is an active process that progresses in a series of phases, each of which requires the mourner to engage in certain tasks (each of which begins with an “R”).
 In her model, the phases of mourning are: